awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **Note**
 This condition key is valid in key policy statements and IAM policy statements even though it does not appear in the IAM console or the IAM *Service Authorization Reference*\.
-Condition key values, including the key and value in the encryption context, must conform to the character and encoding rules for AWS KMS key policies\.
-You might not be able to use this condition key to express all valid encryption contexts\.
+Condition key values must conform to the character rules for key policies and IAM policies\.
+Some characters that are valid in an encryption context are not valid in policies\.
+You might not be able to use this condition key to express all valid encryption context values\.
 For details about key policy document rules, see [Key policy format](key-policy-overview.md#key-policy-format)\.
 For details about IAM policy document rules, see [IAM name requirements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-names) in the *IAM User Guide*\.

 You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) or an [HMAC KMS key](hmac.md)\.
 Asymmetric algorithms and MAC algorithms do not support an encryption context\.